Get insider access

 Your browser is not supported or outdated so some features of the site might not be available.

-The 5 Best Video Cameras For Sports - Spring 2023 Reviews
+The 5 Best Video Cameras For Sports - Fall 2024

 Best Sport Video Cameras

-Whether you're trying to capture the crack of a bat hitting a homer or the fast-paced swoosh of skis hitting the slopes, you'll want a camera that can record every moment.
-Though your smartphone is great in a pinch, a dedicated video camera can take your sports videos to the next level.
-You'll want to make sure your camera has high frame rate options to capture the action smoothly or add slow-motion flourishes.
-In-body image stabilization (IBIS) can also be a big help if you're shooting handheld and want to minimize camera shake.
+Whether you're trying to capture the crack of a bat hitting a homer or the swoosh of skis hitting the slopes, you'll want a camera that can record every moment.
+Though your smartphone is great in a pinch, a dedicated camera can take your sports videos to the next level.
+When deciding on the best camera, you'll want to make sure it has high frame rate options to capture the action smoothly or add slow-motion flourishes.
+In-body image stabilization (IBIS) can also help if you're shooting handheld and want to minimize camera shake.
 Watch out for cameras with heavy rolling shutter distortion, which can be distracting if you find yourself panning the camera a lot.
-Of course, all of that is moot if the camera's autofocus can't even keep up with your subjects.
-Thankfully, mirrorless cameras have gotten more and more video-capable, so you're sure to find something that fits your needs and budget.
+Of course, all of that is moot if the camera's autofocus can't keep up with your subjects.

 1. Best Video Camera For Sports